NHS priorities

 The aim of this programme is to support you to apply underpinning safeguarding knowledge and develop the confidence and skills to identify and report safeguarding concerns you encounter in practice.
 It will enable you to consider how you can take a person-centred approach to safeguarding and understand how you can meet your safeguarding responsibilities in whichever sector(s) of practice you work.

-Please note: completion of this programme is not sufficient on its own to meet the core Level 2 safeguarding training requirements.
+Completion of this programme is not sufficient on its own to meet the core Level 2 safeguarding training requirements.
 Pharmacy professionals must also complete the elearning for healthcare (elfh) Level 1 & 2 learning and assessments (or equivalent).
 You can access the elfh safeguarding programmes here:

 Safeguarding adults Level 1